 Pennsylvania Historical Marker Program

-The Pennsylvania Historical and Museum Commission administers a program of historical markers to capture the memory of people, places, events, and innovations that have affected the lives of Pennsylvanians over the centuries since William Penn founded his Commonwealth.
-More than 2,000 cast aluminum markers tell the important and interesting stories that are part of the history of Pennsylvania.
+The Pennsylvania Historical and Museum Commission administers a program of historical markers to capture the stories of people, places, events, and innovations that have affected the lives of Pennsylvanians over the centuries.
+More than 2,500 cast aluminum markers feature subjects such as Native Americans, early settlers, government and politics, athletes, entertainers, artists, struggles for freedom and equality, factories and businesses, and a multitude of other noteworthy topics.

 Nominations for historical markers may be submitted by any person or organization.
 New markers are approved and dedicated each year.
 Most markers are dedicated in public events featuring public officials, local historians, community representatives, and others.
 Each dedication presents opportunities for Pennsylvanians to celebrate and understand their heritage.